Lanny Poffo: Hiatus and return (1993–1994)

+World Championship Wrestling (1995–1999)

 Poffo signed a WCW contract in 1995, but may have wrestled only once during his time there (two sites record him as having defeated a preliminary wrestler in a dark match at a WCW Saturday Night taping on October 14, 1997, in Fort Myers, Florida).
 In a later shoot interview, Poffo explained that he was contacted by his brother (Randy Savage), who was wrestling in WCW at the time, with the guarantee of a contract.
 Savage, who had purchased the Gorgeous George gimmick, offered the character to Poffo, feeling that his brother would generate heat as a heel.
 Poffo signed the contract with WCW, began an intense training regimen, and bleached his hair blonde in preparation for his return to the ring.
 As he recalled, despite being under contract for five years and receiving regular paychecks, he was never contacted with any bookings.
 His own repeated calls to the office went unreturned, and he was simply never used by WCW.
 Ultimately, Savage gave the Gorgeous George moniker to his then-girlfriend and valet Stephanie Bellars.

+Later career (2000–2020)

 After a six-year sabbatical from professional wrestling, Poffo returned to be a part of Wrestle Reunion in Tampa, Florida, on January 28–30, 2005, and defeated "The Royal Stud" Adam Windsor at that event.

 He also wrestled in Canada as part of the Supershow later known as Great North Wrestling from 2007 to 2008 in Ottawa, Pembroke and Hawkesbury, Ontario.
 Later Great North worked in Thunder Bay in 2009 and New Brunswick in fall of 2010.
 Sometimes Poffo teamed with The Honky Tonk Man and feuded with Hannibal.

 Poffo has toured the East Coast of Canada with UCW, wrestling in Prince Edward Island and Nova Scotia.
 After that tour, Poffo also wrestled in Poland and Florida, as well as a show in England.

 On September 3, 2011, Poffo won a 25-man battle royal for the vacated Great North Wrestling Canadian Championship in Hawkesbury, Ontario.
 He dropped to title to Jeremy Prophet three weeks later in Perth-Andover, New Brunswick.

 On May 6, 2012, in Reading, Pennsylvania, Poffo teamed with JD Smooth for a disqualification loss to "Pretty Ugly" in Regional Championship Wrestling's Rumblemania 8.